Canadian Open (golf): Canadian performances

 Canadian David Hearn took a two-shot lead into the final round in 2015.
 He still had the lead as late as the 15th hole, but was being closely pursued by three players ranked near the top of the Official World Golf Ranking – Bubba Watson, Jim Furyk, and Jason Day.
 All four golfers had chances to win right until the end.
 Hearn was overtaken by champion Day's three consecutive birdies to close the round; Day finished one shot ahead of Watson, who also birdied the final three holes, narrowly missing an eagle attempt on a final hole greenside chip that would have tied.
 Day's fourth career Tour triumph came after he had just missed a potential tying putt on the final hole at the Open Championship the previous week.
 Hearn finished third, the best result by a Canadian since Weir's near-miss in 2004.
 In 2016, Canadian amateur Jared du Toit was only one stroke behind going into the final round, allowing him to play in the final group.
 He finished tied for ninth, three strokes behind eventual winner Jhonattan Vegas.

+In 2023, Canadian Nick Taylor finally broke the drought for the home country, dating back 69 years to 1954, winning in dramatic fashion at the Oakdale Golf & Country Club.
+He birdied the final hole to tie Englishman Tommy Fleetwood (who made par) at 17 under par after 72 holes.
+On the fourth sudden death hole, Taylor made a 72 ft eagle to capture the title.